taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/deploy-a-contract.md

 These steps will show you how to deploy a smart contract to Taiko A1 using Foundry.
 You can find the latest Foundry docs at the Foundry Book: https://book.getfoundry.sh/getting-started/first-steps.
 This guide uses snippets / examples from there.

+## Prerequisites

+- Have the private key to an account that has some ETH on Taiko A1.
+This is to pay the small transaction fee for deploying the contract.

 ## Steps

 1. [Install Foundry](https://book.getfoundry.sh/getting-started/installation)